hashicorp/terraform/website/docs/language/values/locals.html.md

 page_title: "Local Values - Configuration Language"
 sidebar_current: "docs-config-locals"
 description: |-
-  Local values assign a name to an expression that can then be used multiple times within a module.
+  Local values assign a name to an expression that can be used multiple times within a Terraform module.
 ---

 # Local Values